telerik/xaml-docs/controls/radwindow/how-to/use-radwindow-as-user-control.md

 ---
-title: Use RadWindow as User Control
+title: Use RadWindow as Main Window or User Control
-page_title: Use RadWindow as User Control
+page_title: Use RadWindow as Main Window or User Control
-description: Check our &quot;Use RadWindow as User Control&quot; documentation article for the RadWindow {{ site.framework_name }} control.
+description: Check our &quot;Use RadWindow as Main Window or User Control&quot; documentation article for the RadWindow {{ site.framework_name }} control.
 slug: radwindow-how-to-use-radwindow-as-user-control
 tags: use,radwindow,as,user,control
 published: True
 position: 6
 ---

-# Use RadWindow as User Control
+# Use RadWindow as Main Window or User Control

-If you want to prepare the __RadWindow__ at design-time, you have to use it as a user control.
-To do this you have to create a standard user control using the __UserControl__ template in the Visual Studio.
-This example will use a __UserControl__ called "RadWindowControl".
+If you want to prepare the __RadWindow__ at design-time or use it as the {% if site.site_name == 'WPF' %}MainWindow{% else %}MainPage{% endif %} of your application, you have to use it as a user control.
+To do this you cancreate a standard user control or window using the templates provided in the Visual Studio or replace the default {% if site.site_name == 'WPF' %}MainWindow{% else %}MainPage{% endif %} created for the application.

-After creating it open the XAML file and replace the __UserControl__ declaration with a __RadWindow__ declaration.
+First open the XAML file and replace the generated declaration with a __RadWindow__ declaration.
 Here is a sample code:

 #### __XAML__